tush1504/Sanchalak/README.md

-# Sanchalak – Full-Stack Role-Based Task Management System
+# Sanchalak – Full-Stack Role-Based Team & Task Management System

 **Sanchalak** is a full-stack team & task manager application designed for teams with structured roles.
 It enables **Leaders** to manage members, assign tasks, view logs, and monitor team activity, while **Members** can track and update their assigned tasks.
 Email notifications are sent on key events, and dashboard views are role-specific.